Tag Archives: featured

 4. Upper level movements

-According to French Dressage Master Philippe Karl, he believes that if the dressage philosophy is good, it can work for any horse—not just the talented ones.
-In fact, Karl demonstrates this well in the DVD: Classical versus Classique with an ordinary horse that learned piaffe, passage, Spanish walk, canter pirouettes and tempe changes in one year without showing through the levels.
-French dressage uses exercises to improve the horse as the horse is ready instead of confirming progress at a show by a judge’s score of 60% or better.
-This can take at least eight years for a horse to begin these movements.
+French Dressage Master Philippe Karl believes if the dressage philosophy is good, any horse can learn piaffe and passage—not just the talented ones.
+Karl demonstrates in the DVD: Classical versus Classique with an ordinary horse.
+Within one year of Karl’s instruction, the rider developed her draft cross the piaffe, passage, Spanish walk, canter pirouettes, and tempe changes.
+French dressage applies suppling and strength-building exercises to develop the horse as the horse is ready instead of progressing through the levels of competition with scores of 60% or better before moving to the next level.
+This can take eight-plus years for a horse to begin canter pirouettes, tempe changes, piaffe, and passage.

 French dressage offers great news for the majority of dressage riders.
 If you’ve ever dreamed of learning Spanish walk, piaffe, passage, canter pirouettes and tempi changes, you don’t need to buy an expensive horse, just learn a good dressage philosophy.
 Watch the DVD: Classical versus Classique for an excellent demonstration of this point.